2025-2026 IN-PERSON SCHOOL BROCHURE

-As a gathering space that fosters connection, learning and new experiences of Vancouver’s diverse communities and histories, the Museum of Vancouver offers a range of enriching educational experiences connected to the BC curriculum for K-7 students.
+As a gathering space that fosters connection, learning, and engagement with Vancouver’s diverse communities and histories, the Museum of Vancouver offers a range of enriching educational experiences connected to the BC curriculum for K-7 students.
 Elementary students of all needs and ages have the opportunity to engage and learn through hands-on, inquiry-based programming.

 Half-Day Programs